jleo3/overview.ga/01_info_session/slides/slides.md

 <aside class="notes">
   2005 is when Rails really takes off.
-  -- DHH gives "How to build a blog engine in 15 minutes with Ruby on Rails" -- Everyone goes bananas
-  -- Accolades to follow, including Hacker of the Year honors for DHH
+  -- DHH gives "How to build a blog engine in 15 minutes with Ruby on Rails" -- Available on YouTube - interesting history lesson -- Everyone goes bananas - fast, sleek, uses this great looking language - Ruby -- Accolades to follow, including Hacker of the Year honors from Google, O'Reilly
   </aside>

 ![FISL](../../assets/fisl.jpeg)